 Fast reading: for a quick overview of the book, just read the 'summary' section in each chapter.

 The colour pdf file with embedded animations, shown just below, is free.
-If you want a paper version delivered to your address, click one of the 'Buy' buttons at the top left of the page.
+If you want a paper version delivered to your address, click one of the 'Buy' links at the top left of the page.

 An appetizer: a simple unified theory

 The text presents an approach to the final, unified theory of physics with a simple basis but intriguing implications.
 The model is based on featureless strands that form space, particles and horizons; the model sums up textbook physics in a single fundamental principle: events and Planck units are crossing switches of strands.
-The following image illustrates it:

-Surprisingly, this fundamental principle, which works in three dimensions only, allows to deduce Dirac's equation (from the belt trick), the principles of thermodynamics and Einstein's field equations (from the thermodynamics of strand crossing switches).
+Surprisingly, this fundamental principle, which works in three dimensions only, allows deducing Dirac's equation (from the belt trick), the principles of thermodynamics and Einstein's field equations (from the thermodynamics of strand crossing switches).
 As a result, quantum theory and general relativity are found to be low-energy approximations of processes at the Planck scale.
 In particular, strands explain the entropy of black holes (including the numerical factor).

 As a further surprise, in the same approximation, the fundamental principle yields the three gauge groups and the Lagrangians of quantum electrodynamics, of the strong and of the weak interaction, including maximal parity violation and SU(2) breaking.
 The three Lagrangians appear as a natural consequence of the three Reidemeister moves of knot theory.
 The strand model does not permit any further interaction, gauge group or symmetry group.
 The strand model might even be the first unified model predicting the three gauge interactions – and the lack of other ones.